overbrowsing/pruner/README.md

 The tiles for this example installation can be found [here](/tile-maker/processed/banks-of-the-seine/).

 Original image: [Banks of the Seine, Vétheuil, 1880 by Claude Monet](https://www.nga.gov/collection/art-object-page.46652.html).

-## Performance

-This is a live project, and we are in the process of developing a methodology to evaluate the performance the utility and tools in this project.

-## Pruning

-The name was chosen based on the practice of pruning in horticulture, the careful trimming of plants to remove excess or dead foliage and promote healthier growth.
-In a similar way, Pruning away unnecessary waste pixels, ensuring only the essential parts of an image are loaded based on the viewport.
-Just as pruning in nature encourages a plant to thrive by focusing its energy on the most important branches, `pruner.js` optimises web performance by reducing excess data transfer, focusing on what is immediately needed to display the image effectively.
-A name related to nature was fitting and thematic, aligning with the principles of sustainable web design.

 ## Contributing